Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

 * When CAN is set as the system default route in SLS and `uan_nmn_bond` is false, the bonded CAN interfaces are determined automatically.
 If `uan_nmn_bond` is true, the bonded CAN interfaces must be defined by `uan_can_bond_slaves` \(see [`uan_interfaces`](uan_interfaces.md)\).
 The default route is set to the bonded CAN interface `can0`.

-* When CHN is set as the system default route in SLS, the CHN IP is added to `hsn0` by default, but can be changed by using setting `uan_chn_device` to the desired interface.
+* When CHN is set as the system default route in SLS, the CHN IP is added to `hsn0` by default, but can be changed by setting `uan_chn_device` to the desired interface.
 The default route is set to the CHN.

 * The Admin may override the CAN/CHN default route by setting `uan_customer_default_route` to true and defining the default route in `customer_uan_routes`.

 ## Procedure

 Network configuration settings are defined in the `uan-config-management` VCS repo under the `group_vars/ROLE_SUBROLE/` or `host_vars/XNAME/` directories, where `ROLE_SUBROLE` must be replaced by the role and subrole assigned for the node in HSM, and `XNAME` with the xname of the node.
 Values under `group_vars/ROLE_SUBROLE/` apply to all nodes with the given role and subrole.
 Values under the `host_vars/XNAME/` apply to the specific node with the xname and will override any values set in `group_vars/ROLE_SUBROLE/`.
-A yaml file is used by the Configuration Framwork Service \(CFS\).
+A yaml file is used by the Configuration Framework Service \(CFS\).
 The examples in this procedure use `customer_net.yml`, but any filename may be used.
 Admins must create this yaml file and use the variables described in this procedure.

 If the HPE Cray EX CAN or CHN is desired, set the `uan_can_setup` variable to `yes` in the yaml file.
 The UAN will be configured to use the CAN or CHN based on what the BICAN System Default Route is set to in SLS.